Saints97/Darknet/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/darknet-qt (GUI, 32-bit) or bin/32/darknetd (headless, 32-bit)
+- bin/32/katana-qt (GUI, 32-bit) or bin/32/katanad (headless, 32-bit)
-- bin/64/darknet-qt (GUI, 64-bit) or bin/64/darknetd (headless, 64-bit)
+- bin/64/katana-qt (GUI, 64-bit) or bin/64/katanad (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run darknet-qt.exe.
+Unpack the files into a directory, and then run katana-qt.exe.

 ### OSX